Business model and strategy

 Half year results highlights

 Building operates across the UK, designing, constructing and refurbishing assets across markets where we have proven expertise and significant opportunities, particularly the education, health, defence, justice and commercial sectors.
-Our Facilities Management business works with Building, with an emphasis on the education and health sectors.
-Our capabilities include delivering high-quality, full life-cycle solutions to our clients, including green retrofit.

-Investments has historically specialised in managing construction through to operations for major building projects via public private partnerships.
+Specialist Services includes our fire stopping and cladding business Oak Specialist Services; our active security business Asset Intelligence; Investments; Facilities Management and Digital Infrastructure, Investments has historically specialised in managing construction through to operations for major building projects via public private partnerships.
 These skill sets are now being used to progress co-development opportunities, with a focus on the PRS (Private Rented Sector).
 Our expertise in leading bid consortia and arranging finance to devise and secure the right solution on an individual basis makes us attractive to clients.

 Our network of regional offices is a key advantage, offering clients the benefit of national strength with local delivery and we are focused on sectors where we have proven strengths, operating predominantly in the public and regulated sectors.

 Prior to 2020, Galliford Try was a FTSE 250 construction, housebuilding and regeneration group.
 The business disposed of its housebuilding divisions Linden Homes and Galliford Try Partnerships on 3 January 2020 becoming a well-capitalised, standalone construction-focused group.
-In 2021, Galliford Try announced its Sustainable Growth Strategy and acquired the water business of nmcn, including Lintott, following administration of the company.
-As part of the £1 million acquisition, circa 900 employees joined Galliford Try.
-In July 2022, we acquired MCS Control Systems.

 Our robust financial position combined with market leading positions in our chosen sectors means that we are strongly positioned for our Sustainable Growth Strategy, which aligns our financial objectives with our sustainability aspirations to deliver sustainable profitable growth.
 Bill Hocking Chief Executive , Galliford Try

-Sustainable Growth strategy
+Sustainable Growth Strategy to 2030

 Sustainability pillar